nijo-tan/EE-Emerge-2020-LightFight/README.md

 # Authors
 	Nicholas Newcomb, Jennifer Dacanay, Ameer Mahmood Al-lawati, Katherine Tedjo, Nijo Tan, Derek Everhart
 # Acknowledgments
 	A big thank you to Gonzalo Bernal Morhaim for working on this project with us up until Spring Quarter.
 	Thank you to TA Sean Alling, who guided us and helped us with every aspect of the project.
-Thank you to Professor Knossen.
+	And a big thank you to Professor Knossen for the help and guidence.